usnistgov/PyHyperScattering/ENVIRONMENT_SETUP.md

 - When prompted to select a kernel, choose the desired environment.
 If not prompted, ensure that the kernel on the top right-hand corner of the page is set to the correct environment name.

+- Proceed to using a Jupyter notebook of choice to reduce and analyze data.

 <br>